 In order to remain present, keep your entire attention inside of your body.
 Keep noticing every shiver of pleasure, every tingle of delight, all the vibrancy and yumminess in your body.

-And remember – men usually ejaculate prematurely because they are not aware of just how aroused they are.
+And remember – men usually experience premature ejaculation simply because they are not aware of just how aroused they are.
 So don’t let that rapid release surprise you.

 Take control over your arousal.